TDN: Temporal Difference Networks for Efficient Action Recognition

 We perform ablation studies on the Something-Something V1 dataset.
 For these evaluations, we use the testing scheme of 1 clip and center crop, and report the Top1 accuracy.
 We also compare with other temporal modeling modules to demonstrate the effectiveness of TDM.

 \paragraph{\bf Study on the effect of difference operation.} We begin our oblation study by exploring the effectiveness of temporal difference operation in our TDM.
 We implement fairly comparable baselines by simply removing temporal difference operation in S-TDM and replacing temporal difference with taking average in L-TDM.
-Table~\ref{tbl:ablation_diff} shows the results for various settings with temporal difference or without temporal difference.
-It can be seen that simply using stacking and averaging to fuse temporal information will greatly decrease the recognition accuracy by around 10\%.
-We analyze that these temporal fusion strategies without difference operation would make the network to over-fit static information and hard to capture temporal variation in videos.
+Table~\ref{tbl:ablation_diff} shows the results of various settings with temporal difference or without temporal difference.
+It can be seen that simply stacking and taking average to fuse temporal information will greatly decrease the recognition accuracy by around 10\%.
+We analyze that these temporal fusion strategies without difference operation would make the network to over-fit static information and fail to capture temporal variation in videos.
 Adding temporal difference in both S-TDM and L-TDM contributes to better accuracy and their combination obtains the best performance.

 \paragraph{\bf Study on short-term TDM.} We compare different forms of short-term TDM (S-TDM).
 We add long-term TDM (L-TDM) for all latter stages and place variations of S-TDM in early stages.
 As shown in Table~\ref{tbl:stdm}, we first compare different fusion strategies to combine difference representation with RGB features in S-TDM: (1) attention with element-wise multiplication, (2) addition with attention, (3) only addition.
 We can see that our S-TDM with simply addition yields the best performance and the other attention-based fusion might destroy the pre-trained feature correspondence.
-In addition, we try to use RGB difference representation to learn the channel attention weight just as SENet~\cite{senet}, and its performance is also worse than our proposed S-TDM (47.3\% vs. 52.3\%).
-In the remaining study, we use the additional form of S-TDM by default.
+In addition, we try to use RGB difference representation to learn the channel attention weight just as TEINet~\cite{TANet}, and its performance is also worse than our proposed S-TDM (47.3\% vs. 52.3\%).
+In the remaining study, we use the addition form of S-TDM by default.